 First, recognize that you know enough to teach others.
-Even though you may not know enough to be a school teacher, you’re like a sixth grader compared to first graders.
-And that’s enough for you to become an online course creator.
-Appreciating and internalizing this is your first step, because many people let feelings of inadequacy stop them from pursuing online courses.
+And know that that’s enough for you to become an online course creator.
+Appreciating and internalizing this is your first step.
+Because many people let feelings of inadequacy stop them from pursuing becoming an online course creator.

-Your next step is to find the hottest entry point topics in your area of interest, that you could start teaching about.
-One way to do this is by “eavesdropping” on the various relevant conversations online, such as the responses, shares, reviews, and other interactions.
+Your next step is to find the best entry point in your area of interest and validate your course idea.
+One way to do this is by conducting social listening, or “eavesdropping” on the various relevant conversations online.
 The specific platforms where you’ll find these conversations will differ depending on your topic of interest, but here are some to consider:

 Do a quick Google search for “[Your Topic] Blog.”
-You should be able to find some authority sites or niche blogs that speak directly to your topic, and if not, you can expand your search to closely related topics.
-Pay attention to the comments, where readers engage with the content and with each other.
+You should be able to find sites that speak directly to your topic, and if not, you can expand your search to closely related topics.
+Pay attention to the comments.
+Look at where readers engage with the content and with each other.
 Discussions form in those comment threads, and they often leave insightful clues as to what the audience is connecting to most strongly.

 You’ll also find lots of great conversations happening in forums.
 Forums are designed to start and continue discussions about issues that matter to their members.
 They tend to be very tightly focused on specific topical areas, which makes them an absolute gold mine for clear, descriptive “problem language,” or what people say—in their own words—about their own situation, the problems that they face, and the challenges that they can’t seem to get around.
 Use Boardreader to find forum discussions around your topic.

-Look for questions, personal stories, opinions, and responses to posted content.
+Look for questions, personal stories, opinions, and responses to content on social media.
 Remember, eavesdropping on online conversations is all about paying attention to what your target audience is saying about what they want, where they have problems, and what they need.

+Next up in our exploration of the types of course creators is the Journeyman.
 You wouldn’t call yourself an expert, but you know more than the average person does about several things.
 You’re living proof that what you know works.
 In fact, you’ve been sharing your experience and knowledge with others, and they’ve been getting results as well.
-This has given you a nice side-income.
+Maybe this has given you a nice side income.